docs

 - How are decisions logged?
 If a specialist accepts a variance as a legitimate carve-out, does that decision inform the handling of future similar claims from the same payer?

-- Can variance data be aggregated by payer, CPT code, and time period for contract negotiation use — or only for individual claim follow-up?
+- Can variance data be aggregated by payer, CPT code, and time period for contract negotiation, or only for individual claim follow-up?

 - How does the system handle capitated claims and withhold arrangements to prevent false underpayment flags?

-The honest answer to most of these questions is that the quality of underpayment detection scales directly with the quality of the contract data loaded into the system.
+The honest answer to most of these is that underpayment detection scales directly with the quality of the contract data loaded into the system.
 A vendor that glosses over this is promising outcomes it cannot deliver.
 A vendor that is direct about it is telling you where the real work is.

 Frequently asked questions